How Word Holder Works

 If you tapped the word inside a text you were reading, the review uses that same sentence for context — so you're quizzed on words in real prose you've seen before, not generic dictionary examples.

-Use Extra practice on the home screen to review non-due words anytime — practice sessions don't change the schedule.
+When you finish the due cards (or have none today), the review screen offers a Practice option to revisit non-due words anytime — practice sessions don't change the schedule.

 6. Quiz yourself (sentence quizzes)